TryGhost/docs/content/concepts/config.md

 Image compression details:

 * Resize the image to 2000px max width
-* JPEG's are compressed to 80% quality.
+* JPEG's are compressed to 20% of the original quality.
+If you upload a 100kb JPEG file it will be compressed to around 20kb
 * Meta data removed

 The original image is kept with the suffix `_o`.